Contents

 Right next to Gothenburg is the short answer!
 The longer answer is Gothenburg archipelago is located just a few miles off the coast of Gothenburg in the North Sea and is accessible by ferry and car.
 A ferry takes passengers to the car-free southern archipelago, and a car and car ferry can get you to the northern archipelago.

-The easiest way to get to Gothenburg archipelago from Gothenburg centre is to take public transport.
+The easiest way to get to the Gothenburg archipelago from the Gothenburg centre is to take public transport.
 The tram or bus will take you directly to Salthomen.
-From there, jump on the ferry you need to take you to the island you want.
+From there, jump on the ferry that takes you to the island you want.
 It’s that simple!
-To help you get to Gothenburg archipelago by public transport, use the Västtrafik To Go app to plan your journey and buy your tickets.
-Alternatively, you can cycle to Salthomen port and leave your bike at the terminal in the ample bike storage.
+To help you get to the Gothenburg archipelago by public transport, use the Västtrafik To Go app to plan your journey and buy your tickets.
+Alternatively, you can cycle to Salthomen Port and leave your bike at the terminal’s ample bike storage.

 Which island to visit in Gothenburg?

-Vrångö, Donso, Brännö and Styrsö are all good options; they are the largest of the southern archipelago islands and easy to access by ferry.
-We’d recommend you visit the southern islands of Gothenburg archipelago because they are closer and are car-free.
-You will experience the peaceful surroundings of the islands where the ambient noise isn’t that of cars and roads but that of the natural world around you.
+Vrångö, Donso, Brännö, and Styrsö are all good options; they are the largest islands in the southern archipelago and are easy to access by ferry.
+We recommend visiting the southern islands of the Gothenburg archipelago, as they are closer and car-free.
+You will experience the peaceful surroundings of the islands, where the ambient noise isn’t that of cars and roads but that of the natural world around you.

 The Gothenburg archipelago has over 20 islands.
-The islands spread across two areas: the northern archipelago and the southern archipelago.
+The islands are divided into two archipelagos: the northern and southern.
 The southern islands are car-free and very peaceful.
 The only noise of motorised vehicles you will hear is the ferries and the odd motorised scooter the locals use to move things around, like firewood and shopping!
 You might even see the odd golf buggy or tractor, but vehicles are few and far between either way!